About The Wisconsin Regional Art Program

 Our partner, the Wisconsin Regional Artist Association

 The Wisconsin Regional Artist Association (WRAA) is a nonprofit organization that has been a significant partner to WRAP since it was founded in 1954 with just 36 members.
-Originally aided by the UW Extension arts programs that then hosted the WRAP program, the WRAA’s mission then and now is to support Wisconsin Regional Art Program (WRAP).
-Now a completely independent nonprofit organization supported by its membership, WRAA’s collaboration with Continuing Studies keeps the WRAP program strong.
-The organization recently spearheaded a fundraising drive to build an endowment to support WRAP’s continued existence as public funds for the university wane (see How to Donate).
+Originally aided by the UW Extension arts programs that then hosted the WRAP, the WRAA’s mission then and now is to support Wisconsin Regional Art Program (WRAP).
+Now a completely independent nonprofit organization supported by its membership, WRAA’s collaboration with Continuing Studies keeps the WRAP strong.
+The organization recently spearheaded a fundraising drive to build an endowment to support WRAP’s continued existence (see How to Donate).
 In 2014, the WRAA celebrated its 60th anniversary of promoting creative growth for Wisconsin’s artists.
 Today, with more than 600 members, WRAA members continue to participate in and promote WRAP exhibits and the annual WRAP State Exhibit and Conference.

 In addition, WRAA also kicks off the WRAP State Exhibit and Conference weekend by hosting an Evening with the Arts artists’ reception, which includes a showcase of WRAP-award-winning art, as well as the WRAA-sponsored STAMP and WRAA Tiny Treasures exhibit, competition, and sale.
 WRAA also solicits and distributes approximately $5,000 in awards, which are given out at the annual award ceremony to participating WRAA members.